benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

-Note: This outline was created by modifying a ChatGPT-generated outline of the GoFundMe Terms of Service: https://chatgpt.com/share/686d336d-6dd0-8006-b6d1-40476d507aa3
+# BugPile: Terms of Service

 ## 1. Introduction